-The MRE utilizes pit shells to constrain resources at the Whistler, Island Mountain, and Raintree West gold-copper deposits, as well as an underground potentially mineable shape to constrain the resource estimate for the deeper portion of the Raintree West deposit.
-The current estimate has been updated with new metal prices of US\$1,600/oz gold price, US\$3.25 copper and US\$21/oz silver, updated recoveries, smelter terms, costs, as summarized in the notes to Table 1-1.
-Geologic modelling has also been updated, with drilling and exploration work completed prior to 2016.
-No additional work was completed on the project after 2016.
+The resource utilizes pit shells to constrain resources at the Whistler, Island Mountain, and Raintree West gold-copper deposits, as well as an underground potentially mineable shape to constrain the mineral resource estimate for the deeper portion of the Raintree West deposit.
+The current estimate uses metal prices of US\$1,600/oz gold price, US\$3.25/lb copper and US\$21/oz silver, updated recoveries, smelter terms and costs, as summarized in the notes to Table 1-1.
+Metal prices have been chosen based partially on market research by the Bank of Montreal (BMO, 2021a) for Au prices as quoted in numerous NI43-101 reports and for Cu and Ag (BMO, 2021b) based on mean prices from 2021 and forecast up to 2026 and for long term prices.
+The metal prices chosen also considered the spot prices and the three-year trailing average prices.
+For all three metals, the final prices used for this resource estimate are below both the spot metal price and the three-year trailing average, which is considered an industry standard in choosing prices.